gcc-mirror/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

      pragma Pack (ar);

-Then the component size of `ar` will be set to 5 (i.e., to `r'size`, and the size of the array `ar` will be exactly 40 bits.
+Then the component size of `ar` will be set to 5 (i.e., to `r'size`, and the size of the array `ar` will be exactly 40 bits).

 Note that in some cases this rather fierce approach to packing can produce unexpected effects.
 For example, in Ada 95 and Ada 2005,